instructor-ai/instructor/docs/concepts/retrying.md

 # Retrying

-One of the benefits of having Pythantic is the ease with which we can define validators.
+One of the benefits of having Pydantic is the ease with which we can define validators.
 We cover this topic in many articles, like [Reasking Validation](./reask_validation.md) and in our blog post [Good LLM validation is just good validation](../blog/posts/validation-part1.md).

 This post will mostly describe how to use simple and more complex retry and logic.

 ## Example of a Validator

 Before we begin, we'll use a simple example of a validator.
-One that checks that the name is an all cap.
-While we could obviously prompt that we want the name in all camps, this serves as an example of how we can build an additional logic without changing our prompts.
+One that checks that the name is in all caps.
+While we could obviously prompt that we want the name in all caps, this serves as an example of how we can build in additional logic without changing our prompts.

 To use simple retry, we just need to set `max_retries`` as an integer.
 In this example.